|Near Airport||Zurich Airport|

 Lucerne City is truly called the “Heart of the Country”.
-Thanks to its location, Lucerne is ranking among the prettiest cities in the world.
+Thanks to its location, Lucerne is ranked among the prettiest cities in the world.
 Therefore, it is a central point to start your exploration around Switzerland.

 Lucerne is a charming city on a picturesque lake surrounded by the majestic mountains.
 Thus, it captures the visitors with its magnificent panoramic views.
 Your journey to Lucerne can give you the most rewarding aspects of any other trip to Europe.

 Lucerne is best-known for the wooden bridge spanning the river to connect the city.
 The most famous and world's oldest one is the Chapel Bridge dating back to the 14th century.
-This pedestrians bridge is decorated with pictures representing Lucerne’s history.
+This pedestrian bridge is decorated with pictures representing Lucerne’s history.

 The bridge is certainly the most recognizable and photographed landmark in the town.
-While walking across the bridge you will find a gift shop, here, it had formerly been the Water Tower, an armoury for all the weapons that Lucerne invented.
+While walking across the bridge you will find a gift shop, here, it had formerly been the Water Tower, an armory for all the weapons that Lucerne invented.
 All along the lakeside are located many cafes and restaurants, where you can relax and admire the incredible view.

-The whole area of the Lake Lucerne is used to generate power by splitting up the Reuss River and controlling the level of the water.
+The whole area of Lake Lucerne is used to generate power by splitting up the Reuss River and controlling the level of the water.

 Lucerne City is home to many town squares and churches, which will surely leave unforgettable impressions on you.
 Simply take a foot trip through this magnificent area and you will understand why!

 Start your traveling back in time, by strolling in the Old Town of Lucerne, the car-free historic section of the city.
-It is consisting of many blocks of old buildings richly decorated with painting murals, which show the village life and hunting scenes from the olden days, turning this place into an outdoor art gallery.
+It consists of many blocks of old buildings richly decorated with painting murals, which show the village life and hunting scenes from the olden days, turning this place into an outdoor art gallery.
 Later, they brought the contemporary art to the traditional culture while decorating the new houses.